Ninhache/NeoSnakeApi/readme.md

 # SnakeAPI

+> This is the backend part of the project, look at the [frontend repo](https://github.com/Ninhache/NeoSnake.git)

+## Installation & Setup

 > Before setup, make sure you have `docker` installed on your machine
-> If you don't, that's not important, instead of using the local api, you can use the deployed one at `snakedev.ninhache.fr`
+> If you don't, that's not important, instead of using the local api, you can use the deployed one at `https://snakeapi.ninhache.fr`
 > That way the api will be already setup and you can focus on the front-end part
 > _Just be sure the front's .env is set to the right url_

-## Installation & Setup

 **First** clone the repo :